huseyinozsoy/ceviriler/javascript-rehberi-mozilla/Functions.md

     // end:2
     // end:3

-### Nested functions and closures
+### İç İçe Fonksiyonlar Ve Kapamalar

-You can nest a function within a function.
+Bir fonksiyonu bir başka fonksiyonun içine yerelştirebilirsiniz.
 The nested (inner) function is private to its containing (outer) function.
 It also forms a *closure*.
 A closure is an expression (typically a function) that can have free variables together with an environment that binds those variables (that "closes" the expression).

 Since a nested function is a closure, this means that a nested function can "inherit" the arguments and variables of its containing function.
 In other words, the inner function contains the scope of the outer function.